Trump looks west, eyeing new paths to White House

-His campaign insisted on forging ahead with the trip — setting up a COVID-19 political fight that Trump’s team relishes and underscoring the growing importance of Nevada in Trump’s quest for 270 electoral votes as the race looks tight in a number of battleground states.

-Trump narrowly lost Nevada in 2016 and the state has trended further toward the Democrats in the last decade.
+Trump narrowly lost Nevada in 2016 to Hillary Clinton, and the state has trended further toward the Democrats in the past decade.
 But Trump’s campaign has invested heavily in the state, relying on its ground game to turn out voters.
-Democrats, by contrast, have largely relied on virtual campaign efforts during the pandemic, save for the casino workers’ Culinary Union, which has deployed workers door to door.
+Democrats, by contrast, have largely relied on virtual campaign efforts during the pandemic, save for the casino workers’ Culinary Union, which has sent workers door to door.

-“Nevada Trump Victory has over 50 staffers in the state and has contacted over 2 million voters,” said state GOP chairman Michael McDonald.
 “The Democrats are scared.
-They know President Trump has the momentum.”
+They know President Trump has the momentum,” said the state GOP chairman, Michael McDonald.

-Bill Stepien, Trump’s campaign manager, told reporters in recent days that he was encouraged by where things stood in Nevada, but there has been a scarcity of public polling in the state.
-Nationally, polls show Democrat Joe Biden maintaining a lead over Trump, though recent polls in many of the battleground states suggest a much tighter race.
+Sisolak has limited in-person gatherings indoors and outdoors to 50 people since May, a recommendation based on White House reopening guidelines.

-Instead, Trump is holding a new event in Minden, about 45 miles (72 kilometers) south of Reno, Saturday night.
-He plans to host a “Latinos for Trump” round-table Sunday morning in Las Vegas, then hold an evening rally at a manufacturing facility in neighboring Henderson.
+Instead, Trump scheduled an event in Minden, about 45 miles (72 kilometers) south of Reno, on Saturday night.
+He planned to host a “Latinos for Trump” roundtable Sunday morning in Las Vegas, followed by an evening rally at a manufacturing facility in neighboring Henderson.

-Privately, they welcomed the fight, believing it underscored a campaign theme: Trump’s insistence that the nation has turned the corner on the pandemic, while Democrats, including Biden and governors, are hurting the nation’s economy and psyche with stringent restrictions.
-The pandemic, which has killed more than 190,000 Americans, still claims a thousand lives a day.
+Privately, the Trump campaign welcomed the fight, believing it highlighted a reelection theme: Trump’s insistence that the nation has turned the corner on the pandemic, while Democrats, including Biden and governors, are hurting the nation’s economy and psyche with stringent restrictions.
+The pandemic, which has killed more than 190,000 Americans, still claims 1,000 lives a day.

 “The fact that Donald Trump is even considering holding these unsafe events in the midst of a global pandemic is just the latest example of his poor judgment and complete disregard for Nevadans’ public health and safety,” said Madison Mundy of the state Democratic Party.

+The White House announced Saturday that Trump will visit California on Monday to receive a briefing on the devastating wildfires racing through the region.
+He has largely been silent on the blazes, which Oregon’s emergency management director said was a possible “mass fatality event.”

+Some Democrats fear a possible Trump momentum gain in Nevada, with the president showing increasing support from Latinos and noncollege educated white voters, two important constituencies in the state.

-The tight race in a number of battleground states has led to a renewed effort to expand his electoral map.
+The tightening race in a number of the most contested states has led to a renewed effort for Trump to expand his electoral map.

-Trump’s campaign has lavished attention on three Great Lakes states that flipped his way narrowly in 2016, even as many polls throughout the campaign had suggested Hillary Clinton held an advantage.
-Several polls earlier this summer suggested again that Trump may be in trouble, but a handful in both Pennsylvania and Wisconsin following the conventions show a close race.
+The campaign has lavished attention on three Great Lakes states that flipped his way narrowly in 2016.
+Several polls earlier this summer suggested Trump may be in trouble, but a handful in both Pennsylvania and Wisconsin following the nominating conventions showed a close race.

-Polling in both North Carolina and Florida also shows a competitive race, and there is increasing concern within the Trump campaign about Arizona.
-Once considered fairly safely in Trump’s column, Arizona has been ravaged by the coronavirus and the Trump team has grown worried about a slip in support among the state’s seniors.
+Polling in North Carolina and Florida also shows a competitive race, and there is increasing concern within the Trump campaign about Arizona.
+Once considered fairly safely in Trump’s column, Arizona has been ravaged by the coronavirus and the Trump team has grown worried about a slip in support among the state’s older residents.

-A post-convention Fox News poll in Arizona showed Biden with an advantage over Trump, suggesting the possibility of an expanded map for the Democrat.
-Still, some polls showed competitive races or even Clinton advantages in traditionally Republican states in 2016 and they proved to be a red herring for Democrats.

-On Monday, Trump returns to Arizona, which he has visited multiple times since he resumed traveling amid the pandemic.
+The president on Monday planned to return to Arizona, which he has visited multiple times since he resumed traveling during the pandemic.

 If Arizona slips away, Trump campaign officials privately acknowledge that it would complicate his path to 270 electoral votes.
 If he loses Arizona, winning Wisconsin — the most likely Midwest state for Trump to retain — would not be enough even if he keeps Florida and North Carolina.
 It would require him to win somewhere else, which has led to a renewed focus on Minnesota, New Hampshire and the at-large congressional districts in Nebraska and Maine.